OWASP/samm/v2.0/beta/o-environment-management.md

 Is a consistent process used to apply upgrades and patches to critical dependencies?

 **Answer Options**
-- Option 1
-- Option 2
-- Option 3
+SAMMQA-G:
-- Option 4
+- No
+- Yes, localized to business areas
+- Yes, across the organization
+- Yes, across the organization and required

 #### Notes